deschler/django-modeltranslation/docs/modeltranslation/usage.rst

         }

-If current language and all fallback languages yield no field value, and no fallback values are defined, then modeltranslation will use field's default value.
+If current language and all fallback languages yield no field value, and no fallback values are defined, then modeltranslation will use the field's default value.

 .. _fallback_undef: